Cervical Radiculopathy

 Cervical radiculopathy is also known as pinched nerve and is a condition caused by compression of the nerve roots in your neck region.
 This region of your neck is called your cervical spine and when affected, can lead to pain, weakness, and sensory changes along the path of the nerve.
 Most cases of cervical radiculopathy go away with nonsurgical treatment.

-Your brain can send signals and communicates, but sometimes a nerve root can become pinched and affect the nerves that are attached to it.
+Your brain can send signals and communicate, but sometimes a nerve root can become pinched and affect the nerves that are attached to it.
 That is why cervical radiculopathy or a pinched nerve in your neck can cause pain that radiates down your arm or other body part.

 What is the cervical spine?